 Related PapersPilot study of psilocybin treatment for anxiety in patients with advanced-stage cancer

 This is the first (modern) double-blind placebo-controlled study (n=12) of psilocybin (14mg/70kg) for the treatment of (end-of-life) anxiety (and depression) related to cancer.
-Treatment led to a significant reduction in symptoms of anxiety up to 3 months after treatment and improvements in depressive symptoms reached significance after 6 months.
+Treatment led to a significant reduction in anxiety symptoms up to three months after treatment and improvements in depressive symptoms reached significance after six months.

 Single-dose psilocybin-assisted therapy in major depressive disorder: A placebo-controlled, double-blind, randomised clinical trial